-200 GECKO-A treats SOA formation through a dynamic approach that converges towards the equilibrium defined by the Pankow formulation of Raoult's Law (Pankow, 1994).
-However it is likely that isoprene SOA (ISOPSOA) formation is not only controlled by vapor pressure (Paulot et al., 2009).
-Among factors that have been identified to play a role in ISOPSOA are: aqueous phase oxidation in deliquescent aerosol (e.g. Blando and Turpin, 2000; Ervens et al., 2011; Daumit et al., 2016), organic sulfate/nitrate formation via interaction with the inorganic component of the aerosol (e.g. McNeill et al., 2012; Pratt et al., 2013; 205 Wang et al., 2018; Glasius et al., 2018; Jo et al., 2019), and accretion reactions in the bulk aerosol (e.g. oligomerization, dimerization, Altieri et al., 2006; Liu et al., 2012; Renard et al., 2015).
+GECKO-A treats SOA formation through a dynamic approach that converges towards the equilibrium defined by the Pankow formulation of Raoult's law (Pankow, 1994).
+However, it is likely that isoprene SOA (ISOPSOA) formation is not only controlled by vapor pressure (Paulot et al., 2009).
+Among factors that have been identified as playing a role in ISOPSOA are the following: aqueous-phase oxidation in deliquescent aerosol (e.g., Blando and Turpin, 2000; Ervens et al., 2011; Daumit et al., 2016); organic sulfate/nitrate formation via interaction with the inorganic component of the aerosol (e.g., McNeill et al., 2012; Pratt et al., 2013; Wang et al., 2018; Glasius et al., 2018; Jo et al., 2019); and accretion reactions in the bulk aerosol (e.g., oligomerization, dimerization; Altieri et al., 2006; Liu et al., 2012; Renard et al., 2015).
 None of these processes is currently implemented in the GECKO-A framework.
-For this study we use a simplified approach based on Marais et al. (2016) allowing the representation of ISOPSOA formation depending on the assumed composition of the inorganic aerosol.
+For this study we use a simplified approach based on Marais et al. (2016), allowing the representation of ISOPSOA formation depending on the assumed composition of the inorganic aerosol.
 This parameterization describes the heterogeneous reactive uptake of important isoprene oxidation products.
-This accounts for the diffusion of the gases to the surface of the wet aerosol particle, their accommodation to the surface and their dissolution.
-The relevant parameters used here 210 are listed in Marais et al. (2016).
-Isoprene epoxides (epoxydiols and hydroxyepoxides) react in the aqueous phase to open their epoxide ring via acid-catalized reactions.
-These reactions are followed by either the nucleophilic addition of (i) $H_2O$ to form methyltetrols or (ii) sulfate and nitrate ions to form organosulfates and organonitrates.
+This accounts for the diffusion of the gases on the surface of the wet aerosol particle, their accommodation to the surface and their dissolution.
+The relevant parameters used here are listed in Marais et al. (2016).
+Isoprene epoxides (epoxydiols and hydroxy epoxides) react in the aqueous phase to open their epoxide ring via acid-catalyzed reactions.
+These reactions are followed by either the nucleophilic addition of (i) H2O to form methyltetrols or (ii) sulfate and nitrate ions to form organosulfates and organonitrates.
 The uptake of epoxides therefore depends on the acidity of particles, as well as their sulfate and nitrate content.
 These parameters had to be constrained in the model and were deduced from the T3 AMS measurements and literature data (see Table 1).
-On the other hand, isoprene ox-215 idation products containing nitrate moieties (dihydroxydinitrates and isoprene nitrate) hydrolyze and form polyols and nitric acid.
+On the other hand, isoprene oxidation products containing nitrate moieties (dihydroxydinitrates and isoprene nitrate) hydrolyze and form polyols and nitric acid.

-3.4 Dry Deposition
+3.4 Dry deposition

 Dry deposition is treated following the Wesely (1989) parameterization.
 This parameterization is a resistance model that allows calculating dry deposition velocities based on multiple resistances defined as properties of the surfaces.
 The city and the forest were respectively attributed the properties of surfaces defined as urban and deciduous forest in the Wesely (1989) paper.
 The dry deposition velocity of a given species depends on its solubility expressed by its Henry's law coefficient.
-Because the solubility of most organic compounds generated with GECKO-A is unknown, they are here estimated using the GROupcontribution Method for Henry's law Estimate SAR (Raventos-Duran et al., 2010).
+Because the solubility of most organic compounds generated with GECKO-A is unknown, they are here estimated using the group contribution method for Henry's law estimate (Raventos-Duran et al., 2010).

-225 4 Results and Discussion
+4 Results and discussion